PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security/index.md

 - There is a default BIOS recovery password tied to the device serial number.
 You can disable this by enabling the [Master Password Lockout](https://www.dell.com/support/kbdoc/en-us/000180749/dell-client-products-unauthorized-bios-password-reset-tools) setting.
 - Dell sometimes forget to update the firmware for certain products like the Latitude 9440 and Latitude 9450 to LVFS.
 Be sure to check your device [update history](https://www.fwupd.org/lvfs/devices/) before purchasing any device, especially from Dell.
 - The microphone toggle in the firmware does not actually turn off the mic.
 I have verified that this is the case by booting into a fresh Linux installation and recorded myself despite of the mic being set to off.
-- Some settings like Hyper Threading do not have their value measured by the firmware.
+- Some settings like Hyper Threading do not have their values measured by the firmware.

 ### Lenovo ThinkPad